 - Unsuccessful with finding work they seek to have

-- Emotional States: frustrated, low confidence, indignant, lonely
+- Emotional States: frustrated, low confidence, indignant, lonely, and stressed

 The Workshop Content

 Participants formed teams and partnered with a local local company who supplied the innovation team with their challenges, and one general problem statement.
 Participants learned hands-on how to use a design process to frame the challenge and work through the process to provide validated solutions.

 - Day 1 Start off with 101 of design thinking (empathy/human centered design) and service design (business and service alignment)

 Then jump into a live learn-as-you-do service design sprint: